Collection

 build a collection reference

-Within a specific database, the path to the collection identifies the collection uniquely.
-If the collection lives at the top, aka is not a sub-collection, the path is the same as the collection name, for example "users"
+The path to the collection identifies it uniquely.
+If the collection lives at the top, aka is not a sub-collection, the path is the same as the collection name, such as "users"

 -